hmisonne/UdacityReact/03_Mobile_Flashcards/README.md

 ## Platform

-Currently this app has only been tested on an Android phone and Android Emulator using the Expo app,
+Currently this app has only been tested on an Android phone and Android Emulator using the Expo app.

 ## Functionalities